Change of name or address, of any party listed on a licence

 Interim authority notice

 A premises licence will lapse in the event of the death, incapacity, mental incapacity or insolvency of the premises licence holder.
-In the event of this occurs application can be made to the licensing authority for an interim authority notice.
-This allows a premises to continue to trade until the estate of the existing premises licence holder can be dealt with and a transfer application can be submitted.
+In the event that this occurs, an application can be made to the licensing authority for an interim authority notice.
+This allows a premises to continue to trade until the estate of the existing premises licence holder can be dealt with, and a transfer application can be submitted.

 Tacit consent does not apply to this application.